 Santana’s early childhood campus is surrounded not only by the expansive Eucalyptus forests of the Cabogana, but also by a community of farmers and brickmakers, people who hold immense knowledges of the lands and the ways in which they can be cultivated.
 The long road to Santana from Cuenca’s centre is lined with the brickmakers’ houses and stacks of clay bricks, shingles and pottery, punctuated with small cattle farms and mini-markets with tables of vibrant vegetables whose colours are echoed in the textiles that accompany them.

 While children at Santana are physically close to the place that surrounds them, everyday pedagogical practices are not necessarily attentive with place and the contentious, interdeterminate relations that are so active here.
 It is in this stark division between nature and culture where our project begins.
 In the initial months of our project, it became visible that in order to forge relations with plastics, it was first necessary to create relations with place.

-This piece is borrowed from a paper by Alex Berry, Cristina Delgado Vintimilla and Veronica Pacini-Ketchabaw (2020), ‘Interrupting purity in Andean early childhood education: Documenting the impurities of a river’
+This post is borrowed from a forthcoming paper by Alex Berry, Cristina Delgado Vintimilla and Veronica Pacini-Ketchabaw (2020), ‘Interrupting purity in Andean early childhood education: Documenting the impurities of a river’